Integral filtered Sen theory and applications: Integral Sen theory for semi-stable representations

 \section{Integral Sen theory for semi-stable representations}

-We first review Sen theory over the Kummer tower for general $C$-representations.
-When the $C$-representation comes from an integral semi-stable representation, we show that this Sen theory has an integral upgrade (Thm \ref{thmintsen}).
+We first review Sen theory over the Kummer tower (Theorem \ref{thmkummersenop}) for general $C$-representations.
+When the $C$-representation comes from an integral semi-stable representation, we upgrade this Sen theory to the $K$-rational level in Proposition \ref{prop: K ratitonal sen}, and finally to the $\ok$-integral level in Theorem \ref{thmintsen}.